-Here are the best things to do on a weekend in Cologne like climbing the Cologne Cathedral, visiting the Chocolate museum, exploring Cologne’s Old Town and Old Market and everything else you’ll need to plan the perfect city break to Cologne.
+Here are the best things to do on a weekend in Cologne like climbing the Cologne Cathedral, visiting the Chocolate museum, and exploring Cologne’s Old Town and Old Market.
+In this guide, you’ll find everything else you’ll need to plan the perfect city break to Cologne.

 When planning a visit to Germany, cities such as Berlin and Munich easily come to mind.
 However, Cologne, a 2,000-year-old multifaceted city sprawled across the river Rhine in Western Germany, ticks several good city break destination boxes.

 Read my travel guide for Cologne if you are planning your trip to visit Cologne, Germany.